"Free" Trading Isn't Free. Here's What You're Actually Paying.

 Don’t leave cash sitting in your brokerage.
 Keep your emergency fund and short-term cash in a high-yield savings account.
 Only put money in your brokerage that you intend to invest.

 Trade as little as possible.
 Every trade generates revenue for someone other than you.
 Buy consistently, hold patiently, rebalance annually, and otherwise leave your portfolio alone.
-The less you interact with it, the better it performs.
-That’s not laziness; it’s strategy.
+The less you interact with it, the better it performs, which is genuinely counterintuitive until you understand the fee layers above.

 Ignore the noise.
-Financial media, push notifications, earnings reports, and market commentary are designed to make you feel like you need to do something.
-You almost never need to do something.
+Financial media, push notifications, earnings reports, and market commentary are designed to make you feel like you need to act.
+You almost never need to act.
 The system profits from your activity.
 You profit from your inactivity.